What Makes A Good Leader

-Perhaps one of the single most important things to achieve great leadership skills is that they believe in what they are doing.
+Perhaps one of the single most important things to achieve great leadership skills is that you believe in what you are doing.

-That is to say, good leaders should have a real passion for what they’re doing & really believe in it.
-This is important because it will help them to make the best decisions for the long term of the business and also because it will help them to inspire others.
+That is to say, good leaders should have a real passion for what they’re doing and believe in it.
+This is important as it will help you to make the best decisions for the long-term success of the business and also it helps you to inspire others.

-This is important because it will allow all the individual members of that team to focus on their smaller aspect.
+This is important because it will allow all the individual members of that team to focus on their smaller aspects that are critical to the overall team delivery.

 Good leaders have broad knowledge and should be something of a jack of all trades.

-The reason for this is that it will give them the understanding to see how all the pieces fit together and it will mean they are able to deal with issues as they arise across departments; even when that means taking more of a top-level approach rather than understanding the nitty-gritty.
-You’ll also find that having some basic experience in each aspect of your business can help you to get more respect from the professionals in each aspect of your organisation.
+The reason for this is that it gives the understanding to see how all the pieces fit together and it will mean they can deal with issues as they arise across departments; even when that means taking more of a top-level approach rather than understanding the nitty-gritty.
+You’ll also find that having some basic experience in each aspect of your business can help you to get more respect from the individuals in each part of your organisation.

 Good leaders understand people and should be able to work with anyone.

-This means they need to be able to empathise with those people and to understand what makes them tick so that they can inspire them to take action.
-It also means that a good leader needs to know how to.
-They are great communicators, but also means you need to be able to communicate as a leader.
-Not only is it your job to communicate the plan in a way that your team can fully understand, but it is also to communicate to your superiors and to your clientele and suppliers.
+This means they need to be able to empathise with their people and understand what makes them tick, to inspire them to take action.
+It also means a good leader needs to know how to.
+They are great communicators but also need to be able to communicate as a leader.
+Not only is it your job to communicate the plan in a way that your team can fully understand, but it is also to communicate to your superiors, your clientele, and suppliers.

-Good leaders think ahead and shouldn’t just be dealing with the day-to-day challenges of the business, but should be thinking one step ahead.
+Good leaders shouldn’t just be dealing with the day-to-day challenges of the business but should be thinking one step ahead.

 You need to be constantly questioning what the next challenge will be and how to face it and you need to be thinking about how to grow, improve and scale your organisation.
-Good leaders have contingency plans and need to have multiple contingencies and backup plans.
+Good leaders have contingency and backup plans.
 Think of your worst-case scenarios and be prepared for them.
 Many a business has gone out of business by missing this key area of thinking.

 This means that you need to take a ‘do as I do’ approach, rather than making one rule for one person and another for yourself.
 It also means more generally setting the tone.